 What kind of microwave you choose will depend on your culinary skill level and the foods you frequently prepare.
 If you take your time and care when preparing your meals, an upscale model with more features (such as the air fryer combo) can be preferable to the ordinary microwave.
 However, if you have a hectic life and only require a fast microwave supper, the conventional type can be all you need (and is often easier on the wallet).

 Choosing the best microwave can be difficult for a beginner or intermediate because hundreds of options are available in the market.
-We have compiled this list of the best microwaves to buy in 2023.
+We have compiled this list of the best microwaves to buy .
 We have tested and reviewed each microwave to make the buying decision easy for you.
 You can read the reviews to know about the best microwaves and choose the one that suits your budget and needs.

 How Do You Know What Size Microwave to Buy?